marianarossi/ceramics-ecommerce-react/README.md

 # E-commerce Front-end

 This repository contains the front-end application for an e-commerce solution.
-Built with React, TypeScript, and Vite, the application delivers a responsive, intuitive user interface that connects to a RESTful backend API to handle user authentication, product browsing, user authentication, and shopping cart management.
+Built with React, TypeScript, and Vite, the application delivers a responsive, intuitive user interface that connects to a RESTful backend API to handle user authentication, product browsing, and shopping cart management.
 The client application communicates with the backend API to fetch and manage data.

 API is available at: [ceramics-eCommerce-API](https://github.com/marianarossi/ceramics-eCommerce-API)

 ## Key Technologies